-OCCUPANT: Make this test each month and record the date in the chart on the next page.
+OCCUPANT: Make this test each month and record the date in the chart on page G-18.

 To properly test GFCI receptacles in your home:

 Push the "Reset" button located on the GFCI receptacle, first to assure normal GFCI operation.